 In the early part of the 1900’s there was a rise in opposition amongst many Cape Verdeans to colonial rule and Portugal.
 This dissent spread to other Portuguese African colonies and Cape Verdeans.

 In 1941 as a result of drought and famine many people fled and travelled to other islands in the south such as Sao Tome and Principe.
 1941 was also the year in which Cesaria Evora was born.

 The singer Cesaria Evora was born in Mindelo in the Lombo area.
-When her farther died when she was 7yrs of age she went to live with her grandmother.
+When her father died when she was 7yrs of age she went to live with her grandmother.
 As a young girl Cesaria or Cize to her friends sang at a band stand on Sundays at a local square.
 After raising two children and attempts to raise money through singing Cesaria stopped giving live performances when independence came in 1975 and didn’t return to sing for nearly 10yrs.
 Now Cesaria is known as the Bare Foot Diva.
 In 1993 she began her first international tour.

 Today the deep waters in the harbour allow cruise ships to dock.
 There have been many improvements carried out within the port, developing its pier, several quays and ship yards.